tylerni7/missile-tid/README.md

 ## Authors
 Because of the refactor, this branch wiped out a lot of author information.

-This code was primarily written by @tylerni7 and @MNNute
+This code was primarily written by @tylerni7 and @MGNute

 Further contribution from @tinfoil-globe, @Tobychev, and @jmccartin